mipmip/inkscape-cloud-architect/docs/tips.md

 - <kbd>Esc</kbd> Deselect
 - <kbd>S</kbd> Select object mode.
 E.g. for dragging or scaling subnets.
 - <kbd>N</kbd> Select nodes mode.
-This is userful for manipulating lines with arrows.
+This is userful for manipulating rectangles and lines with arrows.
 - <kbd>B</kbd> Draw lines.
 Use this to draw lines and arrows.
+- <kbd>T</kbd> Create or Edit Text's.

 ### Disable Automatic Stroke width and corner radius

 You don't want to border widths to scale when you change subnets etc...